David-Molinari/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions are used so the server can store information about the client, for a variety for reasons.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It is a library that hashes our password, and makes it so we don't have to write our own key derivation function.

 - [ ] What does bcrypt do to slow down attackers?

+Includes rounds, which must be correct; and when they are higher, they cause attackers' violation attempts to be slower.

 - [ ] What are the three parts of the JSON Web Token?

+The header, payload, and signature.

 ## Minimum Viable Product